-All contracts have different elements to them but there are a few key pointers that every contract should have.
+All contracts have different elements to them but there are a few key pointers that every consulting work contracts should have.

 Agreements have a basic job in the connections consultants have with their clients.
 Contracts need to tell us exactly the type of work being performed, the timely manner of the contract, what pay you expect and that’s only the beginning.